-The past couple of years I've been actively working to improve calculus courses.
+The past few years I've been actively working to improve calculus courses.
 I first developed online Calculus I and Calculus II courses which currently utilized OER.
 I then developed Active Calculus classroom courses capitalizing on active learning strategies.
-The extensive Canvas sites built for both have been shared with other instructors for use in their teaching and I have a cohort of like-minded faculty using these materials and working with me to collect feedback and work on improvements.
+The extensive Canvas sites built for both have been shared with other instructors for use in their teaching.

 Details of these two courses are below.